basecamp/policies/cancellation/index.md

 ## Basecamp-initiated cancellations

 We may cancel accounts if they have been inactive for an extended period:
+* For trial accounts:
+    * For HEY: 60 days after a trial has expired without being upgraded
-* For trial accounts: 30 days after a trial has expired without being upgraded
+    * For other services: 30 days after a trial has expired without being upgraded
 * For frozen accounts: 180 days after being frozen due to billing failures
 * For free accounts: after 365 days of inactivity